shotgunsoftware/sg-jira-bridge/docs/quickstart.rst

 Setting Up Your Config and Env
 ******************************

-There are two different pieces to setting up the Shotgun Jira Bridge.
-There's the bridge itself (``sg-jira-bridge``), which handles all of the syncing of data between Shotgun and Jira.
-Then there's the Shotgun Event Daemon (``shotgunEvents``), which handles dispatching supported Shotgun events to the bridge.
+There are two different pieces to setting up the ShotGrid Jira Bridge.
+There's the bridge itself (``sg-jira-bridge``), which handles all of the syncing of data between ShotGrid and Jira.
+Then there's the ShotGrid Event Daemon (``shotgunEvents``), which handles dispatching supported ShotGrid events to the bridge.

 Since they are installed in different locations and each setup has different python module